COCOON & MINDFULNESS

 "You can't stop the waves but you can learn to surf."

-We live in an ever-changing world and in a nutshell, mindfulness is the awareness of self and the surrounding environment.
-The good news is that mindful living can be practiced anywhere and at anytime.
+We live in an ever-changing, fast-paced world and in a nutshell, mindfulness helps us to create awareness of self and the surrounding environment.
+Mindful living can be practiced anywhere and at anytime.
 From the office to your home and anywhere in between, there is always an opportunity to establish mind, body & soul reconnection.
-Plus, there are no age-restrictions.
+Plus, there is no age-restriction.
 In fact, the earlier you introduce mindful living & meditation to your family, the better!
-Research suggests that human-beings are distracted with cluttered minds and automatic responses for roughly 50% of the day.
+Research suggests that human-beings are distracted with cluttered minds and automatic responses for roughly over 50% of the day.
 Mindfulness helps create the necessary space needed between thoughts and feelings to awaken from autopilot, and truly observe the authenticity of the present moment, with less struggle and attachment to outcome.

-COCOON aims to equip individuals with the means to deal with many requirements, including physical and emotional pain, stress and anxiety, as well as building emotional resilience.
-We do so by holding 'face 2 face' and online, individual or small group sessions & also offer school and teacher training workshops, all in line with the Al Hosn Green Pass protocol.
+COCOON aims to equip individuals with the means to deal with physical and emotional pain, stress and anxiety, as well as building emotional resilience.
+We do so by holding 'face 2 face' and online, individual or small group sessions & also offer school and teacher training workshops.

 Formal meditation practice is an important part of mindfulness, allowing